 Most people enjoy Facebook for free, which has led some to wonder how Facebook makes money.
 Its primary source of income is through Facebook ads.
 Mobile ad revenue is particularly lucrative; it makes up 80 percent of total advertising revenue, according to CNN Tech.

 Under Zuckerberg’s Facebook leadership, the company has grown into much more than a social media website.
 The company also owns Messenger, a chat app with 1.2 billion monthly users, according to Statista.
 Additionally, Facebook owns messenger app WhatsApp — which has 1.5 billion active users, according to TechCrunch — and technology company Oculus, which makes the virtual reality headset Oculus Rift.

 In April 2012, Facebook acquired Instagram for $1 billion.
 As of September 2017, the app had more than 800 million monthly active users.
 According to the Wall Street Journal, Zuckerberg tried to buy photo- and video-sharing app Snapchat for $3 billion in 2013 but was turned down.
 Since then, several Snapchat-like features have been rolled out on Instagram.

 In 2012, Mark Zuckerberg reportedly earned about $770,000 from his Facebook salary and bonuses, according to Forbes.
 The following year, he slashed his annual salary to $1.
 Making such a move means Zuckerberg’s financial standing depends on Facebook’s success.

-While the billionaire entrepreneur isn't earning a salary for his day job, Facebook pays for his expenses, including security and chartered flights for himself and his guests.
-Such expenses cost the company upwards of $653,000 in 2013.
+While the billionaire entrepreneur isn’t earning a salary for his day job, Facebook pays for his expenses, including security and chartered flights for himself and his guests.
+Such expenses cost the company upward of $653,000 in 2013.